HITECHCRIME/HC_SG110_Find_Your_Name/README.md

 some never wise enough
 to give up their stance
 their true name
-to be on a name to name basis
+to be on a name to (blank) name basis (too blank to be on a name to name basis) with self
-with self